June 22, 2010

 In describing General Qumran

-Hebrew
+Hebrew (GQH)

-(GQH) as essentially a continuation of Late
+as essentially a

-(LBH), one would not do justice to
+Hebrew (LBH), one would not do justice to

 this type of Hebrew.
 Although some of the features examined in this article